aldettinger/camel-quarkus-troubleshooting/README.md

 Could you explain [why](https://quarkus.io/guides/native-reference#why-is-runtime-performance-of-a-native-executable-inferior-compared-to-jvm-mode) ?

 Finally, let's remind a few things about the performance regression prototype:
- + upstream only
+ + Upstream only (actually the only upstream performance tool at this date)
- + mean throughput based only
+ + Mean throughput based only
  + HTTP requests based scenario only
- + native works only with environment where quarkus container-build is possible
+ + Native works only with environment where quarkus container-build is possible
- + maybe the scenario can be updated when troubleshooting a specific performance issue
+ + Maybe the scenario can be updated when troubleshooting a specific performance issue

 To further profile runtime behaviour with flame graph, Quarkus describes a [tip](https://quarkus.io/guides/native-reference#profiling).
 I have not tested though.
 Also, for more involved scenarios with pods, more metrics...
 Then tools like [TNB](https://github.com/tnb-software/TNB) and [Horreum](https://github.com/Hyperfoil/Horreum) could help.